cihanb/Redis-Enterprise-LoadGen/README.md

 ## Value generation parameters.
 Applies to load operation
 * -vs=value size in bytes (int)
 * -sl=selectivity of a1 attribute in valuet (int) - distinct values for a1 within total items (ke-kb).
 For unique values, set this to the value of ke-kb for 2 distinct a1 values, set this to the value of (ke-kb)/2 and so on.

-## Query parameters.
-Applies to query operation.
-* -qs=query string.
-N1QL statement used for query.
-You can specify one generated value for the query: $1. $1 is replaced with the key generation parameters (kp,ks and ke) explained above
-* -qi=number of iterations for query execution. specify 0 for looping and any integer for specify the times to execute the query.

 # Examples
 * Loading data: The following generates 100 keys from A0 to A100 with a value that has a total of 1024 bytes in value with an attribute "a1" that is values (100-0) % 10